-- F Freezer
+- Freezer

 - G Cow

 - H Land

 - J Manager

-What causes economic behavior to change?
+- What causes economic behavior to change?

 - A Capital

 - B Producers

 - C Incentives

 - D Entrepreneurs

-$^{8}$ What is the process of buying and using goods and services?
+- 8 What is the process of buying and using goods and services?

-- F Consumption
+- E Consumption

 - G Goods

 - H Production

-- ${f J}$ Distribution
+- J Distribution

-Maggie did not buy a shirt she wanted until it went on sale.
+- Maggie did not buy a shirt she wanted until it went on sale.
 What was her incentive to buy the shirt?

 - A Lack of resources

 - B Sale price

 - C Original price

 - D Supply

-$^{10}\,$ What you must give up when you chose one thing over another is called -
+- $^{10}\,$ What you must give up when you chose one thing over another is called

 - F opportunity cost

 - G supply and demand

 - H price

 - J capital

 11 Jimmy wants to buy a car.
 What do you call the amount of money he will have to pay for the car?

 A Demand

 B Price

 C Incentive

 D Supply

 12 What are the factors of production that are used to produce goods and services called?

 F Scarcity

 G Resources

-H Price
+HT Price

 J Incentives

-13 The consumer is most important in what economic system?

-A Free market
+The consumer is most important in what economic system?
+A Free market B Mixed C Traditional D Command

-B Mixed

-C Traditional

-D Command

-14 Which is the strongest motivating factor in a free moulest economy?
+Which is the strongest motivating factor in a free market economy?

-17 which is the strongest motivating factor in a free market economy:

 F Ability to earn a profit

+G Government regulations

-G Government regulationsH Equal distribution of wealthJ Few consumer choices
+H Equal distribution of wealth

+J Few consumer choices